ni/nilrt-snac-guide/source/appendix_1.rst

     #.
 Click 'Reconnect' or select your device in the drop-down menu.
     #.
 When prompted, login as ``root`` with no password.
     #.
-This comfirms the host system is able to still communicate with the NILRT device.
+This confirms the host system is able to still communicate with the NILRT device.

 #.
 Login as ``root`` with no password. ``root`` is the new super-user account that replaces ``admin``.